Poem Generator¶

 chars = sorted(list(set(text)))

-print('Number of unique characters in the corpus:', len(chars))
+print('Number of unique characters in the dataset:', len(chars))

 Create the training set¶